m4rz910/NYISOToolkit/README.md

 Tool for accessing power system data data, generating statistics, and creating visualizations from the New York Independent System Operator.

 ## NYISOVis
 The in house visulizations are focused on communicating New York's status toward achieving the decarbonization goals outlined by the Climate Leadership and Community Protection Act (CLCPA).
+There are three kinds of visualizations currently supported, check them all out in the visualizations folder.
 ### Usage Example
 ```python
 from nyisovis import NYISOVis